owusukd/agile-final-project/README.md

 # agile-final-project
-This repo is for agile Final Project
+This repository contains the Final Project for agile planning